It's Your Choice 2018

 (State only) Important information for limited-term employees (LTE) and employees not eligible for full-time contributions:

 If you apply for coverage within 30 days after one of these events, coverage will be effective on the first of the month following your new hire date, or the date you are eligible for the increase in employer contribution.
 Retroactive effective dates are not allowed.
-This does not provide an opportunity to change from single to family coverage.
+This does not provide an opportunity to change from individual to family coverage.

 Other Enrollment Opportunities